 The Health Evidence Review Commission Role

 The Health Evidence Review Commission or one of its subcommittees holds a public meeting at least once a month, with the exception of July.
-The commission frequently includes one or more public comment periods during meetings, at which time members of the public may offer oral and written testimony.
+The commission and its subcommittees frequently hear public comments during meetings, inviting members of the public to offer oral and written testimony.
 The commission may hold public comment periods which are limited to particular topics.

-Interested parties can request a review of a topic of interest.
-HERC staff will review the information provided and determine whether an new review is warranted based on the HERC Criteria for Topic Review on the Placement of Services on the Prioritized List and HERC Policy on Acceptance of Testimony and Guidelines for Speakers & Presenters.
+Interested parties can request a review of a topic of interest at any time by emailing email@example.com.
+Staff will review the information provided and determine whether an new review is warranted based on the HERC Criteria for Topic Review on the Placement of Services on the Prioritized List and HERC Policy on Acceptance of Testimony and Guidelines for Speakers & Presenters.

-Note that some topics, which require a more extensive review, use the evidence-based report process, and result in a coverage guidance or multisector interventions report.
+Some topics require a more extensive review, using the evidence-based report process.
+These reports are created by our Evidence-based Guidelines Subcommittee and Health Technology Assessment Subcommittee and produce a coverage guidance or multisector interventions report.
 Please see our Coverage Guidances and Multisector Interventions Reports web page for more information about that process.
+These reports are considered by the Value-based Benefits subcommittee as it recommends changes to the Prioritized List.

-For information about VbBS and HERC meetings, see our upcoming meetings web page.
+For information about any of our meetings, see our upcoming meetings web page.
 To be notified when meeting materials are posted, use our free e-subscribe service.

 Public Comment During Meetings